Skip to main content

 Here’s an example of what can happen if you spend too much time in the legal system.

-In 1995, Robert Lee Brock, an inmate at the Indian Creek Correctional Center, filed a civil rights action against — himself.
+In 1995, Robert Lee Brock, an inmate at the Indian Creek Correctional Center, filed a civil rights action against himself.
 His position was that drinking alcohol violated his religious beliefs and that, when intoxicated, he had committed the crimes that led to his incarceration.
 He demanded $5 million from himself, but he argued that because he was a ward of the state, the state should pay the damages to him.

 Robert lost.

-Another example of what can happen if you spend too much time in the legal system.
+This is another example of what can happen if you spend too much time in the legal system.

 In 2005, new Administrative Law Judge Roy Pearson brought a pair of pants to a dry cleaner for alterations.
 They lost his pants.
 He demanded that they buy him a new suit.
-After negotiations broke down, Judge Pearson sued the family-owned business for $67 million for emotional distress, legal fees, 10 years of car rental fees (he needed to drive to another dry cleaner, you see), and the cost of the pair of pants.
+After negotiations broke down, Judge Pearson sued the family-owned business for $67 million for emotional distress, legal fees, 10 years of car rental fees (he needed to drive to another dry cleaner), and the cost of the pair of pants.

 Mirror Image?